Order of Addition in Mixture-Amount Experiments: OofA Experiments

 hence if $\mathbf{c}=(2, 1, 3)$ then \( z_{12}(\mathbf{c})=-1 \), \( z_{13}(\mathbf{c})=1\) and \( z_{23}(\mathbf{c})=1 \).
 The PWO model for the expected response $\eta(\mathbf{c})$ is given as

 The parameter $\beta_{jk}$ shows how the pair-wise order of components $j$ and $k$ affect the response.
-For finding the optimal order \citet{lin2019order} discussed the topological sorting methods for PWO model.
-There are several research papers on the Optimality of PWO experimental designs.
-See, for instance, \citet{peng2019design, winker2020construction}. \cite{Zhao2021} and \cite{chen2020construction}.
+For finding the optimal order \citet{lin2019order} discussed the topological sorting methods for the PWO model.
+Several research studies can be seen in the literature on the Optimality of PWO experimental designs.
+See, for instance, \cite{peng2019design, winker2020construction}.